Graduate Student Unionization

 General

 Yes.
 On March 24, 2023, the National Labor Relations Board (NLRB) certified the results of a secret ballot election in which a majority of voters cast ballots in favor of union representation by Graduate Students United – United Electrical, Radio and Machine Workers of America (GSU-UE).
 As a result, the University has recognized GSU-UE as the exclusive bargaining agent of a group of graduate students who provide instructional and research services.
-The University is committed to bargaining in good faith with the union over bargaining unit members’ terms and conditions of employment.
+The University is currently bargaining in good faith with the union over bargaining unit members’ terms and conditions of employment.

 The NLRB is an independent agency of the United States government that enforces and administers the National Labor Relations Act, the federal law that gives private sector employees the right to form and join unions, engage in collective bargaining, and go on strike.
 The NLRB has two principal functions: (i) to hold secret ballot elections to determine if employees wish to be represented by a union and, if so, by which union; and (ii) to prevent and remedy “unfair labor practices” by employers or unions.